Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 5.1 The Scrum Framework

-- Scrum roles and responsibilities – Scrum Master, Product Owner, Team in a government context
+- Scrum roles and responsibilities: Scrum Master, Product Owner, Team, and their functions for government initiatives.

-- Scrum events – Sprint, Sprint Planning, Review, Retrospective, Daily Scrum for government projects
+- Scrum events: Sprint, Sprint Planning, Review, Retrospective, Daily Scrum, and their importance for government project management.

-- Scrum artefacts – Product Backlog, Sprint Backlog, Product Increment for government deliverables
+- Scrum artifacts: Product Backlog, Sprint Backlog, Product Increment, and their role in government projects.

 - 5.2 Agile Project Management Principles